Reviewed: 13th July 2016

 “It’s early days, but we are working with our professional advisors to review the status of the current contracts with a view to maximising the returns to creditors,” said Lindsey Cooper, one of the appointed administrators in a statement.

 Energos received its first commission for a clean energy recovery plant in 1997, with the Warrington company’s technology having been deployed at a total of eight different plants in various parts of Europe since that time.

 Its solutions are designed to convert non-hazardous commercial and industrial waste that cannot be recycled into clean energy and into either heat or electricity supplies via a process of gasification.

 In addition to project developers, Energos’ customers have tended to include local authorities, waste management companies and major users of energy resources in a variety of industry sectors.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 Pub businesses have been closing at a rate of 40 per month over the course of this year, according to the latest figures on the subject.Read More

 The UK economy is likely to be plunged into recession in the aftermath of a No Deal Brexit, according to the Office for Budget Responsibility (OBR).Read More